-Project Description: This project funds purchase of paid media by the GHSP during CIOT and in support of the FFY2024 Strategic Occupant Protection Plan.
+Project Description: As part of the State's Occupant Protection Program, GHSP will purchase paid media, under the GHSP's consolidated Paid Media and Advertising project, during CIOT and in support of the FFY2025 Occupant Protection Strategic Plan.
 The GHSP will follow all Federal guidelines for purchasing media and advertising for highway safety messages with Federal highway safety funds.
 Paid advertising is a part of West Virginia's comprehensive program designed to address the highway safety performance targets identified in the 3HSP Performance Plan (Section 3.0).

-The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2024.
+The West Virginia GHSP will continue working under an advertising contract through the West Virginia Department of Commerce in FFY2025.
 Through this contract, the GHSP will continue statewide campaigns, including television, terrestrial radio, billboards, digital media, and social media boosts.

-The GHSP utilizes social media accounts with Facebook at https://www.facebook.com/wvghsp/ and Twitter at https://www.twitter.com/WV/highwaysafety.
-Paid advertising is purchased on other platforms such as Instagram, YouTube, and TikTok when the campaign, budget, and audience are appropriate to do so.
+The GHSP utilizes social media accounts with Facebook and Twitter/X. Paid advertising is purchased on other platforms such as Instagram, YouTube, and Google when the campaign, budget, and audience are appropriate to do so.
 In addition to social norming, these accounts will be utilized to purchase targeted advertising promoting NHTSA messages.